 The supporters of the exiled James Francis Edward Stuart became known as Jacobites from the latin term Jacobus for James.
 Several attempts were made by them to regain the throne, most notably those of the 1715 and 1745 rebellions.
 They remained popular particularly in Scotland, the traditional homeland of the Stuarts.

-The Royal Stuart dynasty finally became extinct in the male line in 1807, on the death of the last legitimate grandson of James II, Henry Stuart, a Roman Catholic Cardinal, known as Cardinal York.
+The Royal Stuart dynasty finally became extinct in the male line in 1807, on the death of the last legitimate grandson of James II, Henry Stuart, a Roman Catholic Cardinal, known as Cardinal York, at Frascati, Italy.

 The modern day heir to the Jacobite claim to the throne is Francis, Duke of Bavaria (b.
-1931), who descends through Henrietta Maria, youngest daughter of Charles I.
+1931), who descends through Henrietta Anne, youngest daughter of Charles I.

 Charles Edward Stuart or Bonnie Prince Charlie, as he was later to go down in history, was born at the Palazzo Muti in Rome on 31st December, 1720.
 The son of James Francis Edward Stuart and the Polish Princess Clementina Sobieski, he was baptised Charles Edward Louis John Casimir Sylvester Severino Maria.

 Charles father, James, was the only surviving son of the Catholic King James II and VII, who died in exile in France, after his Protestant daughter, Mary II and her husband William III had taken the throne at the Glorious Revolution of 1688.
 The Stuart descendants of James II had remained in exile since then, a thorn in the side of the Hanoverian dynasty which had eventually supplanted them on the throne of Britain.